13faith/pdsnd_github/README.md

 **Date**: 1st october, 2023

 **BikeShare Data**
 Over the last ten years, bike-sharing systems have become more popular in cities worldwide.
-These services let users rent bikes for short periods, often at a norm fee.
+These services let users rent bikes for short periods, often at a norminal fee.
 You can pick up a bike from one spot and drop it off at another, or you can return it to where you got it.
 Each bike can be used by multiple people in a single day.

 Thanks to technology, it's now easy for users to find and use these bike-sharing stations.
 Plus, these technologies provide lots of data that can help us understand how people use these systems.